High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Introduction

-The two-particle vertex, recently object of several focused studies,\cite{Bickers2004,Tahvildar-Zadeh1997,Kunes2011,Rohringer2012,Kinza2013,Rohringer2014,Hummel2014,Li2016} depends in general on three independent frequencies and momenta, and additionally on spin and orbital variables.
+The importance of the two-particle vertices is unfortunately contrasted with the tremendous difficulties to treat these correlation functions numerically, which becomes even more challenging when turning to multi-orbital systems in the future\cite{Kaufmann2017,PhysRevB.95.115107,Otsuki2019}.
+Hence, the development of efficient ways to include them in the current algorithms is mandatory.
+Two-particle vertex functions depend in general on three independent frequencies and momenta, and additionally on spin and orbital variables.
 Even in the $SU(2)$ symmetric case, the efficient computation of two-particle vertices becomes very challenging for a reasonably large system at low temperatures.
-Besides the storage, the inclusion of the asymptotic structure during the computation represents a major issue and requires to exploit a detailed understanding of its underlying structure\cite{Rohringer2012,Kinza2013,Rohringer2014,Hummel2014} in order to reduce the numerical effort\cite{Li2016}.
+Besides the storage, the inclusion of the asymptotic behavior during the computation represents a major issue and requires to exploit a detailed understanding of its underlying structure\cite{Rohringer2012,Kinza2013,Rohringer2014,Hummel2014} in order to reduce the numerical effort\cite{Li2016}.